aa32555/YDBDoc/ProgGuide/functions.rst

 +------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------+

 .. note::
-   Although $ZSIGPROC() may work today as a way to invoke the asynchronous interrupt mechanism of YottaDB processes to XECUTE $ZINTERRUPT because the underlying mechanism uses the POSIX USR1 signal, YottaDB reserves the right to change the underlying mechanism to suit its convenience and sending a POSIX USR1 may cease to work as a way to invoke the asynchronous interrupt mechanism.
+   Although $ZSIGPROC() works today as a way to invoke the asynchronous interrupt mechanism of YottaDB processes to XECUTE $ZINTERRUPT because the underlying mechanism uses the USR1 signal, YottaDB reserves the right to change the underlying mechanism to suit its convenience and sending a SIGUSR1 may cease to work as a way to invoke the asynchronous interrupt mechanism.
 Use MUPIP INTRPT as the supported and stable API to invoke the asynchronous interrupt mechanism.

+In release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_ $ZSIGPROC() was enhanced to allow signals to be specified by name.

 ++++++++++++++++++++++++++
 Examples of $ZSIGPROC()